OpenConext/Mujina/README.md

 The default Service Provider configuration is as follows:

-* The Entity ID is "sp"
+* The Entity ID is "http://mock-sp"
 * There is a default certificate and private key available

 In this document you will find some examples for overriding the default configuration.